 Whereas The Canadian Institutes of Health Research, the Natural Sciences and Engineering Research Council of Canada and the Social Sciences and Humanities Research Council of Canada are agencies of the Government of Canada and are charged with promoting and funding research and research training in Canada;

-Whereas the Institution is engaged in research, research training, and related activities, in Canada;
+Whereas the Institution is engaged in research, research training, and/or research related activities, in Canada;

-Whereas the Parties recognize the vital importance of research, the new knowledge and applications that it creates, the knowledgeable and skilled human resources developed through the process of conducting research, as well as the importance of peer review, which ensures that funded research meets the highest standards of excellence;
+Whereas the Parties recognize the vital importance of research, the new knowledge and applications that it creates, the knowledgeable and skilled human resources developed through the process of conducting research, as well as the importance of employing equitable and unbiased review processes such as merit, peer or other mechanisms to ensure that funded research meets the highest standards of excellence;

 Whereas the Agencies provide public funds to Recipients to promote and assist research and, therefore, have a responsibility to use the funds as effectively as possible, to account to the Canadian people for their use, allocation and outcomes, and to help ensure that the activities supported are conducted in accordance with the highest ethical and financial standards;

 Whereas the Parties are committed to promoting the responsible conduct of research;

 Whereas the Parties recognize the importance of research security - in the conduct of research and research training, and in research funding opportunities and policies - to contribute to safeguarding Canada’s national security and its open and collaborative research ecosystem;